ioccc-src/winner/1984/decot/README.md

     for(signal=0;*k *x * __FILE__ *i;) do {
 ```

-To see what we mean look at the [original source file](%%REPO_URL%%/1984/decot/decot.orig.c).
+To see what we mean look at the [original source
+file](%%REPO_URL%%/1984/decot/decot.orig.c) at [line
+15](%%REPO_URL%%/1984/decot/decot.orig.c#L15) which has the way it once was.
 The
-[alternate code](%%REPO_URL%%/1984/decot/decot.alt.c) is the version that has this modification.
+[alternate code](%%REPO_URL%%/1984/decot/decot.alt.c) is the version that has
+this modification but at [line 16](%%REPO_URL%%/1984/decot/decot.alt.c#L16).
 The
 fixed version has instead:

 ``` <!---c-->
     for(signal=0;*k *= * __FILE__ *i;) do {
 ```

+plus a line above it that had to be added.

 ## Author's remarks: